 That said, you do need to consider how you’ll fit all those components.
 This can be frustrating even at the best of times, but it’s nigh on impossible if you’re using a CPU cooler with a giant radiator or a massive fin stack.

 Don’t worry.
-We rounded up eight of the best low-profile CPU coolers of 2020 to make it easy for you to find the perfect fit for your system.
+We rounded up eight of the best low-profile CPU coolers to make it easy for you to find the perfect fit for your system.

 Zoom In: 8 Best Low Profile CPU Coolers for Gaming